Bambu Lab: Criticism

 Bambu Lab's 3D printers have been criticized for their dependence on their cloud service.
 In August 2023, a Bambu Cloud outage caused some printers to print uncontrollably or cease functioning altogether.

 In 2025, a security vulnerability was discovered in the cloud connection.
 Bambu Lab announced in a blog post that future firmware would be equipped with an authorization and authentication protection mechanism.
 Users feared that basic functions, such as printing over the local area network (LAN), would require authorization via the Bambu Cloud and restrict the use of third-party slicers.
 Bambu Lab later edited the original blog post to corroborate a newer post where they dismissed many concerns that users had, claiming they were the target of misinformation and cited their edited post as proof.
 However, the original unedited post, together with the terms of service, appeared to confirm or imply that these concerns were not unfounded.

 Some users fear that Bambu Lab intends to force them into a cloud-based subscription model.
-Louis Rossmann criticized Bambu Lab for restricting device functionality.
+Youtuber Louis Rossmann criticized Bambu Lab for restricting device functionality.
 He also noted that they have changed the terms of service without notice and removed evidence of the changes.